Add USB Camera

 Important Notes

-- This tutorial uses the latest versions of Klipper, Crowsnest, and Fluidd as examples.
-For other methods, please research independently.
+- This tutorial uses the latest Klipper, Crowsnest, and Fluidd as examples.
+For other methods, please research on your own.

 - For